saumya/AnCall/README.md

 AnCall
 ============
-An OpenFL Android Extension to call a phpone number
+An OpenFL Android Extension to call a phone number

 ### Usage
 ```